 - 1 tsp nigella seeds

-I use a free standing mixer to make my dough but you can do it by hand in a large bowl.
-Put the flour, salt, oil, sugar, yeast and baking powder in your bowl.
-In a measuring jug measure out your yoghurt and milk.
-Add your egg and using a fork or small whisk mix the whole lot up well in the jug.
+- I use a free standing mixer to make my dough but you can do it by hand in a large bowl.
+It is a very sticky dough though.
+Put 500 grams of bread flour, 9 grams salt, 1 tbsp sugar,14 grams yeast (2 packets) and 1 tsp of baking powder in your bowl.
+In a measuring jug measure out your 150 grams yoghurt and 200 mls milk and 1 egg.
+Using a fork or small whisk mix the whole lot up well in the jug.

-When ready turn out the dough and knock back.
-Put your pan on the heat empty.
+- When ready turn out the dough and knock back.
+Put your pan on the heat with 1 tbsp of oil.
 Measure the whole lot on some digital scales and divide by 8.
 It's usually about 115 grams each Naan.
-Roll it out as best you can to about a pound coin thickness and pop it in the pan.
+Roll it out as best you can to about2 mm thickness and pop it in the pan.
+I roll it out once and leave it for 20 seconds before going back and rolling it out again to help it stop shrinking back when it gets in the pan.

-It usually takes a couple of mins each side and I do time it.
+- It usually takes about 1-2 mins each side and I do time it.
 Otherwise I daydream.
 Some may be thicker and need one minute more each side.
+Add more oil as you need to.

 This Garlic Naan recipe is perfect with my delicious Butter Chicken.